Recent Blog Articles

 What about bone health?

 Certain vegetables can supply calcium, including bok choy, broccoli, Chinese cabbage, collards, and kale.
 (Spinach and Swiss chard, which also contain calcium, are not such good choices, because along with the calcium they have oxalates, which make it harder for the body to absorb calcium.)
 Moreover, the high potassium and magnesium content of fruits and vegetables reduces blood acidity, lowering the urinary excretion of calcium.
-Some research suggests that eating too much protein (in particular, animal protein) is bad for bones because it has the opposite effect.

 Becoming a vegetarian requires planning and knowledge of plant-based nutrition.
 Here are some resources that can help: